 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience weight gain, constipation, sexual dysfunction, decreased libido, loss of strength and energy, hot flashes, back pain, joint pain, chills, or injection site pain or irritation.
-Have patient report immediately to prescriber tachycardia, arrhythmia, severe headache, severe dizziness, passing out, painful urination, difficult urination, or bone pain (HCAHPS).
+Have patient report immediately to prescriber tachycardia, abnormal heartbeat, severe headache, severe dizziness, passing out, painful urination, difficult urination, or bone pain (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.